-Climate change and other environmental considerations are a driver of a number of existing risks for the Morgan Stanley Group and the MSBAL Group, including credit, operational, market, and liquidity/funding risk, and these are managed within the MSBAL Group's existing risk appetite.
-Overall, the MSBAL Group's strategy for managing risks from climate change is closely aligned with Morgan Stanley Group's strategy as articulated in Morgan Stanley Climate Report ("Global MS Climate Report").
+Climate change and other environmental considerations are drivers of a number of existing risks for the Morgan Stanley Group and the MSBAL Group, including credit, operational, market, and liquidity/funding risk, and these are managed within the MSBAL Group's existing risk appetite.
+Overall, the MSBAL Group's strategy for managing risks from climate change is closely aligned with Morgan Stanley Group's strategy as articulated in the Morgan Stanley Environmental, Social and Governance ("ESG") Report ("Global MS ESG Report").

 The Morgan Stanley Group was the first major U.S.-headquartered global financial services firm to commit to achieving net-zero financed emissions by 2050.
-The firm advances its climate change strategy across four pillars: supporting the transition to the low-carbon economy, managing climate risk, providing transparent climate-related disclosures, and enhancing the resilience of our operations.
+The Morgan Stanley Group advances its climate change strategy across four pillars: supporting the transition to a low-carbon and green economy, managing climate risk, providing relevant, transparent and useful climate-related disclosures, and enhancing the climate resilience of our operations.

-This local disclosure is specific to the MSBAL Group and guided by the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD") pursuant to regulatory requirements applicable to the MSBAL Group.
-It complements and should be read in conjunction with the latest Global MS Climate Report.
+This local disclosure is specific to the MSBAL Group and informed by the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD") pursuant to regulatory requirements applicable to the MSBAL Group.
+It complements and should be read in conjunction with the latest Global MS ESG Report.